 Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the Take in foreign exchange students discussion.

-Solve companies' problems for pay
+Solve companies' problems

 Several companies put problems online and offer cash to people who can come up with effective solutions.